Farm that hired Cristhian Rivera, Mollie Tibbetts' suspected killer, did not use E-Verify system, official says

 “There are a lot of layers to peel off,” Vaughan said.

-Fox News' Cristina Corbin in Brooklyn, Iowa, Travis Fedschun and The Associated Press contributed to this report.
+Fox News' Cristina Corbin in Brooklyn, Iowa, Mike Arroyo, Travis Fedschun and The Associated Press contributed to this report.